Exactly solvable diffusions from space-time transformations: Summary of the main results

+In simple words this represents the first time that the stochastic process $X_t$, which started below $a(t)$, crosses the boundary.
 We specify that the boundary $a(t)$ may be any time-dependent yet deterministic function of time $t$.
 To avoid problems in this definition \eqref{eqn:FPT_def} we further assume that $a(t)$ is a continuous function.
 The definition in the case $a(t_0)<x_0$ is analogous.
 The analytical result we obtained on the FPTD, besides expression \eqref{eqn:condition}, further requires another condition, namely, that the FPT of the transformed process $W_\tau$ to reach the transformed threshold $\psi(a(t),t)$ is analytically solvable.
 An example class for which this is possible is when